Minimum cell count suppression

 How suppression works

-In general a record is suppressed if 3 conditions are met:
+In general, a record is suppressed if three conditions are met:

-2. The estimate_type field is either numeric or integer.
+estimate_typefield is either numeric or integer. - The

-3. The estimate_value numeric value is smaller than minCellCount and bigger than 0.
+estimate_valuenumeric value is less than minCellCount and greater than 0.

-Once one record is suppressed this can trigger suppression of other linked estimates.
-This suppression is done at different level and affects different rows of the result object:
+Once one record is suppressed, this can trigger suppression of other linked estimates.
+This suppression is done at different levels and affects different rows of the result object:

 Note that linked estimate records will be suppressed as ‘-’.